Cajun Country Louisiana, USA Travel Guide

 Downtown Lafayette has a concentration of bars and pubs, various atmospheres from informal dives to more high-end lounges.

 Mainly focused around live music places and bars, especially on weekends.
-Outside of Lafayette, late-night options are more limited.
+Outside of Lafayette, late-after-dark options are more limited.

-Check local event listings or the Lafayette Travel website for up-to-date information on live music schedules and special events.
+Check local event listings or the Lafayette Travel website for up-to-the latest information about live music schedules and special events.

 Do not fear trying to dance at a fais do-do.
 Locals often guide you through a simple two-step or waltz.

-From unique local handmade items to iconic food products, shopping in Cajun Country opportunities to find authentic souvenirs and gifts.
+From unique local handmade items to iconic food products, shopping in Cajun Country opportunities to find genuine souvenirs and gifts.

 Excellent choices Paul Prudhomme's Louisiana Kitchen or Acadiana Table: Cajun and Creole Home Cooking from the Heart of Louisiana.